 Sequence diagram is an interaction diagram that shows the objects participating in a particular interaction and the messages they exchange arranged in a time sequence.
 Use a sequence diagram to show the actors or objects participating in an interaction and the events they generate arranged in a time sequence.

-In Edraw Professional, the UML Sequence Diagrams templates and shapes are in the Software folder.
+In Edraw Max, the UML Sequence Diagrams templates and shapes are in the Software folder.

 UML Sequence Diagram Drawing Elements

 The following template describes the basic drawing elements used in UML sequence diagrams and when they are used.
 These are the diagram elements that are supported by the Edraw Sequence Diagram Editor tool.
 Some are not part of the UML specification and may not be supported by other UML tools.

 Edraw is an optimal software to draw UML sequence diagrams.

 UML sequence diagrams are used to represent or model the

 flow of messages, events and actions between the objects or components of a

 system.
 Time is represented in the vertical direction showing the sequence of